WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 We mainly work with projects that use R and Shiny, Python, Julia, bash, while also making the most out of other technologies such as RStudio, Jupyter notebooks, PowerBI and other applications within the data analytics space.

+We prepare students for the real-world by teaching them [how understanding the domain problem and the users is more important than technical skills](complex-projects), showing them [how to become as independent as possible](faq#you-ask-us-to-be-as-independent-as-possible-how-can-we-do-that), and teaching them how to work productively in a remote environment.

 Read through the whole of this webpage.
 How you apply is shown at the bottom of the page.

 ## Key Documents to review and FAQ